automationcloud/autopilot/README.md

 Initial compilation can take considerable time, but all subsequent compilations will be faster.

 Note: sometimes removing or renaming source files causes issues with TypeScript compiler (e.g. module not found or, conversely, module is found but doesn't actually exist).
-If you run into such problems, stop the compiler, remove `.tmp` directory where compilation articats are stored, run `npm run clean` and try again.
+If you run into such problems, stop the compiler, run `npm run clean` and try again.

 ### Running Autopilot